JYNgithub/Hololive-Content-Tracker/README.md

 ## Description

-This is a Hololive Content Tracker - a web application that monitors and displays upcoming content from Hololive talents.
+This is Hololive Content Tracker - a web application that monitors and displays upcoming content from Hololive talents.

 **What it does:**
 1. Shows upcoming scheduled streams/content for each talent with thumbnails and details